naurandir01/DisWeb/README.md

 ![image](/docs/file_system.png)

 ## Artefacts
-Click on Artefact a the left to display the result from dissect plugin
+Click on Artefact at the left to display the result from dissect plugin
 ![image](/docs/artefact.png)

 ### Registry